A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: INTRODUCTION

-\emph{Contribution.} We use a nonlinear model predictive control (NMPC) to plan collision-free trajectories to coordinate the robots.
-We use a polytopic representation of the individual robot and formulate the collision avoidance problem as the problem of finding the minimum distance between two polytopes.
+We use a nonlinear model predictive control (NMPC) to plan collision-free trajectories to coordinate the vehicles.
+We use a polytopic representation of the individual vehicle and formulate the collision avoidance problem as the problem of finding the minimum distance between two polytopes.
+This polytopic representation is particularly suitable to precisely represent vehicles, such as cars and vessels, when the maneuver space is limited, for example on busy lanes, parking lots, and canals.
 To incorporate this collision avoidance strategy in the NMPC formulation, our method relies on duality theory~\cite{Zhang2018}.
-We reformulate the minimum distance collision-avoidance constraints between each pair of robots as a feasibility test (with associated collision-avoidance variables) that can be included within the constraints of the NMPC problem.
-Solving the NMPC problem in a centralized way (Fig.~\ref{fig:cen_decen_comparison}.a) is computationally intensive, so we introduce an algorithm to solve the NMPC problem in a distributed way (Fig.~\ref{fig:cen_decen_comparison}.b), which is computationally efficient compared to centralized formulation and is suitable for real time applications.
+We reformulate the minimum distance collision-avoidance constraints between each pair of vehicles as a feasibility test (with associated collision-avoidance variables) that can be included within the constraints of the NMPC problem.
+Solving the NMPC problem in a centralized way (Fig.~\ref{fig:cen_decen_comparison}.a) is computationally intensive, so we introduce an algorithm to solve the NMPC problem in a distributed way (Fig.~\ref{fig:cen_decen_comparison}.b), which is computationally efficient compared to the centralized formulation and is suitable for real-time applications.